-- (1) Grounding, capsizing, sinking, or flooding/swamping. - (2) Falls in or overboard a vessel. - (3) Persons ejected from a vessel. - (4) Fire or explosions that occur while underway and while anchored, moored or docked if the fire resulted from the vessel or vessel equipment. - (5) Water-skiing or other mishap involving a towable device. - (6) Collision with another vessel or object. - (7) Striking a submerged object. - (8) A person struck by a vessel, propeller, propulsion unit, or steering machinery. - (9) Carbon monoxide exposure. - (10) Electrocution due to stray current related to a vessel.
+- Grounding, Capsizing, sinking, or flooding/swamping. - Falls in or overboard a vessel. - Person ejected from a vessel. - (4) Fire or explosions that occur while underway and while anchored, moored or docked if the fire resulted from the vessel or vessel equipment. - (5) Water-skiing or other mishap involving a towable device. - (6) Collision with another vessel or object. - (7) Striking a submerged object. - (8) A person struck by a vessel, propeller, propulsion unit, or steering Machinery. - Carbon Monoxide exposure. - (10) Electrocution due to stray current related to a vessel. - Casualties where a person falls off an anchored vessel. - (12) Casualties that result when a person departs an anchored, disabled vessel to make repairs, such as unfouling an anchor or cleaning out the intake of a jet-propelled vessel.